 After the nomination you should apply for the exchange at the partner university.
 You will need to fill in application documents provided by the partner university, get the signatures of your exchange coordinator and send the forms to the partner university.
 It is your own responsibility that this is done in time.
 Please check the deadlines for application at the partner university.
 Your exchange coordinator will nominate you.
 For questions about this procedure you can contact your exchange coordinator.

 The deadlines may not be the same deadlines as to apply for the Erasmus grant at WUR.

 Also you should contact the exchange coordinator of the partner university.
 He/she will inform you how to arrange/apply for housing and inform you on further details regarding your exchange.

 If you go on an exchange to an EU country, please Erasmus+ Grant Application Study.
 Keep in mind the deadlines!

-Note: Also if you do not apply for a grant, it is compulsorary to hand in the documents to get an Erasmus status (which means you do not have to pay tuition fees at the partner university).
+Note: Also if you go on exchange in the EU but do not apply for a grant, it is compulsory to hand in the documents to get an Erasmus status (which means you do not have to pay tuition fees at the partner university).

 If you go on an exchange outside the EU you do not have to hand in Erasmus+ forms.